-Kathleen is 25 years old, she grew up in Austin and graduated from Westlake High School.
+Kathleen grew up in Westlake.
 She got her Bachelor degree from Texas Christian University and currently works as a Marketing Coordinator at AQUILA Commercial.
 Kathleen is involved with Komen because at age 23 she was diagnosed with breast cancer and wants to do whatever she can to bring awareness and advocate for women who have been and will be in her shoes.
 Going through breast cancer first hand, she can’t imagine not having insurance and not being able to pay for necessary diagnostics or treatments, so she thinks that Komen is incredibly important in that they help out those who can’t afford it on their own.